-If you are looking for a less touristy place to enjoy phenomenal views of Valencia, consider reserving a table at Atmosphere Rooftop bar.
-This place is especially pretty in the evening, as it looks out onto the illuminated City Hall building.
+If you are looking for a less touristy place to enjoy phenomenal views of Valencia, consider reserving a table at the Atmosphere Rooftop bar.
+This place is beautiful in the evening, as it looks out onto the illuminated City Hall building.

 3. Climb the Tower of Micalet

 The Tower of Micalet is a bell tower built in the early 15th Century.
 It has a distinctly Gothic architectural style.
 This octagonal extends 150-ft into the air.
 Climb the spiral staircase, and you’ll find a small observatory on top.

 The bell tower is connected to the Valencia Cathedral.
 So, be sure to visit it while you are stopping to see the Holy Grail.
 The Tower of Micalet is one of the most recognizable structures in the Valencia skyline, and it has become a symbol for the city.

 In the tower’s Hall of Bells, there are 11 bells.
 The oldest of these bells, named ‘Catalina,’ is dated to 1305!
 The bells ring during festivals or holy occasions.

 Two of the bells are automated and run by the clock, and the others can be run by hand – one bellringer rings each.